sed-boi/render-stats/README.md

 1. **Start the Server:**
    - In the 3D View sidebar under the **Render Status** tab, click **Start Server**.
    - The addon will automatically:
-     - Map your NAT via UPnP.
+     - Attempt to configure your network for IPv6 connections using UPnP.
      - Create an IPv6 socket.
      - Add necessary firewall rules (if required on your OS).
      - Generate a unique public URL and QR code.

+---
 2. **Monitor Your Render:**
    - Open the generated URL in any web browser (or scan the QR code with your mobile device).
    - The webpage displays:
      - A responsive progress bar indicating render progress.
      - Live render statistics (current frame, total frames, last frame time, total expected time, etc.).
      - A log console with detailed render pipeline messages.
+---
 3. **Stop the Server:**
    - When finished, click **Stop Server** in the addon’s UI panel to shut down the HTTP server and remove any firewall/NAT mappings.
+---
 4. **Icon-Based Status Indicators:**
    Displays the status of Dependencies, IPv6, and the Server using Blender's built-in icons(🟥,🟨,🟩).
    **Represents:**
    - Dependencies : 🟥(Dependencies not installed), 🟩(Dependencies Installed).
    - Ipv6: 🟥(Ipv6 Not ready to use), 🟩(Ipv6 Ready to use).
    - Server: 🟥(Server OFF), 🟨(Server is ON and waiting for connection), 🟩(Server is ON and User is Connected).
+---
+---
 >Note: Activate dependencies before Starting server, Start server before you start rendering to keep things smooth.
 The data is sent after frame completion,